Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 ## Q26.
 Prompt

 You were asked to write a playbook that creates account for new employees.
 The idea is to execute the playbook each time a new person joins the company.
 To ease the boarding process your playbook should ask the user for his username and password while executing.
-All the people that are going to execute the playbook are suppossed to be part of networking team.
-From time to time they will need to interact with nmcli tool but despite that they shouldn't have access to privileged commands
+All the people that are going to execute the playbook are suppossed to be part of `networking team`.
+From time to time they will need to interact with nmcli tool but despite that they shouldn't have access to `privileged commands`.

-To achieve that create a playbook named prompt.yml at /home/automation/plays that meets following requirements:
+To achieve that create a playbook named `prompt.yml` at `/home/automation/plays` that meets following requirements:

 - Asks for username of a new user
 - Runs against all hosts